-- Departmental Sustainable Development Strategy - ▶ Gender-based Analysis - ▶ Planned evaluation coverage over the next five fiscal years - Upcoming internal audits for the coming fiscal year
+- Departmental Sustainable Development Strategy - ▶ Gender-based Analysis Plus

 Federal tax expenditures

 The tax system can be used to achieve public policy objectives through the application of special measures such as low tax rates, exemptions, deductions, deferrals and credits.
 The Department of Finance Canada publishes cost estimates and projections for these measures each year in the Report on Federal Tax Expenditures.
 This report also provides detailed background information on tax expenditures, including descriptions, objectives, historical information and references to related federal spending programs.
 The tax measures presented in this report are the responsibility of the Minister of Finance.